Symmetry of screening masses of mesons in two-flavor lattice QCD at high temperatures: Introduction

-It is, therefore, a crucial task to investigate the symmetry at high temperatures through a nonperturbative approach to QCD, which must include a consistency check with the perturbative prediction of the screening masses converging to $2\pi T$.
+Our goal in this work is to simulate QCD with chiral fermions and to investigate these symmetries at high temperatures, including how the meson masses approach the perturbative prediction $2\pi T$\footnote{ In \cite{DallaBrida:2021ddx}, they simulated QCD at very high temperatures $T\ge 1$ GeV and found that the meson masses approach $2\pi T$ from above, which is consistent with \cite{Laine:2003bd} although the channel-dependence is still visible. }.
 Lattice QCD simulations that have previously studied this issue, however, used fermion formulations that explicitly broke the $SU(2)_L\times SU(2)_R$ symmetry.
-This has made the analysis ambiguous in identifying the symmetry breaking/restoration patterns apart from lattice artifacts.
+For the Wilson fermion, the symmetry is broken down to a vectorlike $SU(2)_V$ and for the staggered fermion, only the $U(1)_{V'}\times U(1)_{A'}$ subgroup (which are different from the standard quark number and anomalous axial $U(1)_A$ symmetries) remains.
 In particular, we reported in \cite{Cossu:2015kfa, Tomiya:2016jwr, Aoki:2020noz} that the lattice artifacts in the probes of axial $U(1)_A$ anomaly are enhanced at high temperatures and it is difficult to disentangle the physical effect from the discretization errors.